gardn999/ChasmEditor/README.md

 Take a look at dist/examples to see sample programs demonstrating how the maps can be used in Java.
-In order of complexity they are: ShowMap.jar, BasicExample and Platformer.jar.
+In order of complexity they are: ShowMap.jar, BasicExample.jar and Platformer.jar.
 Take a look at their src files in the examples_src folder.

 ![Landscape](http://john-gardner.net/ChasmEditor/ChasmEditor.png)